Shutdown button with Raspberry PI and Python

 GPIO.setup(shutdownPIN,GPIO.IN, pull_up_down=GPIO.PUD_UP)

 We also use a shutStarted variable.
-This will start to 0 and will be set to 1 once a shutdown procedure is started, so avoiding repeated shutdown commands if button is keep pushed:
+This will start at 0 and will be set to 1 once a shutdown procedure is started, so avoiding repeated shutdown commands if the button is keep pushed:

 shutStarted = 0

 All the work is performed by an endless while loop.
-Only if a previous shutdown has not performed by this script (“not(shutStarted)“) and button is pressed (“not(GPIO.input(shutdownPIN))“), then shutStarted variable is set to 1 and a “systemctl poweroff” command is send to operating system.
+Only if a previous shutdown has not been performed by this script (“not(shutStarted)“) and the button is pressed (“not(GPIO.input(shutdownPIN))“), then shutStarted variable is set to 1 and a “systemctl poweroff” command is sent to the operating system.

 while True: